-It’s important to remember that the purpose of exercise is to get fitter and feel better.
+It’s important to remember that the purpose of the exercise is to get fitter and feel better.
 Exercising will usually cause some muscle soreness, but it should never hurt.
 Pain is often an indicator of injury.
 While exercising will always entail some risk of injury, some exercises may present a higher risk than you’re prepared to deal with.

-Lateral pull downs are performed seated on a bench with a bar tied to a weighted pulley.
+Lateral pulldowns are performed seated on a bench with a bar tied to a weighted pulley.
 Many people perform lateral pull downs by pulling the bar down behind their head.
 This is a risky maneuver, however, as it leaves the back of your head and neck vulnerable to a lot of weight.

-Upright rows also carry the risk of shoulder impingement, and can compress the nerves in this region.
+Upright rows also carry the risk of shoulder impingement and can compress the nerves in this region.
 Bent over rows are safer because they don’t isolate the shoulder, but also work your back muscles and biceps.
 Bent over rows are performed by bending forward at the waist and holding weights straight downward.
 You then raise your arms parallel to your torso, slowly lower them again, and repeat.

 The lying leg press is another example of an exercise that can do more harm than good.
 Lying leg presses can injure your spine if your knees buckle.